A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 CRKT Ken Onion Halfachance 14” Parang Machete

 The Halfachance machete certainly makes a strong first impression.
 Designed by Ken Onion, the machete looks mean and imposing.
-It is technically a parang-type machete, but has design elements of a Bowie.
+It is technically a parang-type machete but has the design elements of a Bowie.

-The blade is made from 65MN carbon steel, which has a hardness in the mid 50s.
-This means it is a relatively low hardness machete.
+The blade is made from 65MN carbon steel, which has a hardness in the mid-50s.
+This means it is a relatively low-hardness machete.
 The downside is that it will need sharpening more often.
-However, the low-hardness means that sharpening is a lot easier.
-The softer steel also absorbs strikes better, meaning that the blade is less likely to shatter if you accidentally hit a rock or nail.
+However, the low hardness means that sharpening is a lot easier.
+The softer steel also absorbs strikes better, meaning the blade is less likely to shatter if you accidentally hit a rock or nail.

-Note that the Amazon listing for this machete is a bit zconfusing.
-The machete comes in different blade lengths, but the listing title says “18 inches” for all of them.
-The Halfachance is actually 14” long.
-The Chanceinhell version is 18”.
+Note that the Amazon listing for this machete is a bit confusing.
+The machete has different blade lengths, but the listing title says “18 inches” for all of them.
+The Halfachance is 14″ long.
+The Chanceinhell version is 18″.

 Pros